sharetribe/flex-docs/src/docs/howto-users-and-authentication/enable-open-id-connect-login/index.md

 Connect implementations in
 [the Passport.js strategies](http://www.passportjs.org).
 Keep in mind
-that you should get a hold of the ID token that is returned from the identity provider so that you can pass it along to Flex's [`/auth/auth_with_idp`](https://www.sharetribe.com/api-reference/authentication.html#issuing-tokens-with-an-identity-provider) and [`current_user/create_with_idp`](https://www.sharetribe.com/api-reference/marketplace.html#create-user-with-an-identity-provider)
+that you should get a hold of the ID token that is returned from the identity provider so that you can pass it along to Sharetribe's [`/auth/auth_with_idp`](https://www.sharetribe.com/api-reference/authentication.html#issuing-tokens-with-an-identity-provider) and [`current_user/create_with_idp`](https://www.sharetribe.com/api-reference/marketplace.html#create-user-with-an-identity-provider)